janjaapbos/zerotiercore/README.md

 ```

-Now we can enter the following at ztscapy, yes I'll rename my ztnode.py script to ztscapy. ;-)
+Now we can enter the following at ztscapy.

 ```
-# ./ztnode.py
+# ./ztscapy.py
 Welcome to Scapy (2.3.3)
 ZT
 >>> Node n1 has been initialized